 Black sand beaches are dotted around some of Lanzarote’s coastline, including those at El Golfo, featuring the green lagoon forming part of a submerged volcano.

-10. Stop in Playa Blanca and Yaiza
+Visit Playa Blanca and Yaiza

 These two towns in the southern part of Lanzarote offer two vastly contrasting landscapes, but make a for a great twin-stop on a drive.
 Playa Blanca is fairly relaxed with a few bars in the harbour and town, and Yaiza is at the start of volcano land but offers a lovely insight into local life.

 Twin-Island Stay: Lanzarote to Fuerteventura